-- 34 The charity may by ordinary resolution: - (a) appoint a person who is willing to act to be a director; and - (b) determine the rotation in which any additional directors are to retire. - No person other than a director retiring by rotation may be appointed a director at any general meeting unless: - (1) he or she is recommended for re-election by the directors; or - (2) not less than fourteen nor more that thirty-five clear days before the date of the meeting, the charity is given a notice that: - (a) is signed by a member entitled to vote at the meeting; - (b) states the member's intention to propose the appointment of a person as a director; - (c) contains the details that, if the person were to be appointed, the charity would have to file at Companies House; and - (d) is signed by the person who is to be proposed to show his or her willingness to be appointed. - All members who are entitled to receive notice of a general meeting must be given not less than seven no more than twenty-eight clear days' notice of any resolution to be put to the meeting to appoint a Director other than a director who is to retire by rotation. - 37 (1) The Directors may appoint a person who is willing to act to be a Director. - (2) A Director appointed by a resolution of the Directors must retire at the next general meeting and must not be taken into account in determining the Directors who are to retire by rotation.
+- 35. The charity may by ordinary resolution- - (a) appoint a person who is willing to act to be a director; and - (b) determine the rotation in which any additional directors are to retire. - 36.
+Wherein the event that the number of nominations exceed the number of vacancies for Director positions, the Secretary will ensure correct voting procedures are enacted. - 37.
+No person other than a director retiring by rotation may be appointed a director at any general meeting unless: - (1) he or she is recommended for re-election by the directors, or - (2) not less than fourteen nor more that thirty-five clear days before the date of the meeting, the charity is given a notice that. - (a) is signed by a member entitled to vote at the meeting; - (b) states the member's intention to propose the appointment of a person as a director;(c) contains the details that, if the person were to be appointed, the charity would have to file at Companies House, and

+(d) is signed by the person who is to be proposed to show his or her willingness to be appointed

+37. All members who are entitled to receive notice of a general meeting must be given not less than seven no more than twenty-eight clear days' notice of any resolution to be put to the meeting to appoint a Director other than a director who is to retire by rotation